I Can't Break Down

 "I Can't Break Down" is a song written by Sinéad Quinn, Pete Glenister, and Deni Lew for Quinn's debut album, Ready to Run (2003).
-Produced by Glenister and Lew, it was released as her debut single from the album in February 2003 and reached a peak position of number two in the UK Singles Chart and finished in 65th place for the best-selling UK singles of 2003.
+Produced by Glenister and Lew, it was released as her debut single from the album in February 2003 and reached a peak of number two on the UK Singles Chart.
+It finished at number 65 on the UK year-end chart for 2003.

 Background and writing

-Quinn finished as the runner-up in the first series of Fame Academy behind David Sneddon.
+Quinn finished as the runner-up in the first series of Fame Academy behind David Sneddon, who had a number-one single with "Stop Living the Lie" in January 2003.
 She signed a record deal with Mercury Records a week after the final and revealed that she would release her debut single on 10 February 2003.
-Sneddon had a number one single with "Stop Living the Lie in January 2003.

 The song was written by Quinn during her time on Fame Academy.
 Fame Academy differed from the similar Pop Idol in that the contestants were able to develop their all-round musical talents and write original material during their time on the show.
 In an interview with the BBC she revealed how her experience on Fame Academy had changed her music style for this song.
 She said "Before I went in, I wouldn't have been into commercial stuff...my tunes might not have been so radio-friendly, but I'm working on it.
 I wouldn't have got that much of a hook into my songs.
 I think the hook is very important."